shangchiwu/advanced-image-processor/README.md

 - Open and save image to another formats.
 - Convert a image to gray scale and show its histogram.
+- Apply gaussian noise on an image with adjustable sigma.
 - ...and more features in the future.

 ## Dependencies